asanetargoss/HardcoreAlchemy/README.md

 # Hardcore Alchemy
 Hardcore Alchemy is a hardcore/magic/survival modpack built for Minecraft 1.10.2.

-You are currently in the source code repository for the Hardcore Alchemy capstone mod, which powers many of Hardcore Alchemy's most unique features.
+You are currently in the source code repository for the Hardcore Alchemy mod suite, which powers many of Hardcore Alchemy's most unique features.
 The best way to learn more information about the modpack is to [visit the wiki](https://github.com/asanetargoss/HardcoreAlchemy/wiki).

 ## Contributing